 “I think that the most cohesive and most interesting Staggered Crossing record to listen to was probably Last Summer When We Were Famous.
 It's a cool grunge record; it’s a little punky,” he adds.

 The Staggered Crossing’s third and final LP was 2004’s Burgundy & Blue.
 “It was kind of an amalgamation of the previous two albums.
 I was finally getting quite good at producing and also quite good at the business side of music,” Julian recalls.
 “I was doing radio promotion, as well, for the band.
-I called every radio station in Canada, just like Chad Kroeger did.
+I called every radio station in Canada every week.
 Jeremy [Elliot, drummer,] was the tour manager, Dan [Black, bassist,] was trying to do press, and Dave [Marshall, guitarist] was doing finances.
 So, we all learned how to do the whole business together.
 In fact, one of the songs on that record, ‘Perfect Prize,’ I ended up getting it into the top-20 on Canadian radio by myself as a radio plugger.
 It was the highest-charting independent rock song of the year in 2005, which not a lot of people know.”

 In 2007 Staggered Crossing split up, leaving Julian and the rest of the band feeling burnt out and fed up with the music business.
 “We needed to sort of try to save each other's lives.
 Unfortunately, it didn't completely work.
 We lost one member down the road.
 I think everybody was pretty depressed and beat up by the music industry, so some people just decided that they would do other things, and we all really did,” Julian says.